abel-bezabih/End-to-End-Data-Engineering-Project/README.md

 **🤔 What’s the Big Deal?**
 The world of data engineering is a jungle, with tools popping up faster than you can say “pipeline.”
 Transforming scattered, chaotic data into shiny, analytics-ready gems can feel impossible—unless, of course, you’ve got a guide (like this project!) to lead the way.

-In this project, you’ll tackle:
+In this project, I tackled:

 Data Modeling: Because good structure is everything.
 Testing: Prevent disasters before they happen.